SquareFactory/i2-cli/docs/isquare_tutorial.md

 And that's all you need to get going from the code point of view.
 Let's proceed, setup our environment and deploy our model!

 ### Step 1.2: Set up your environment
-Most deep learning models are not coded from scratch and depend on external libraries (e.g. python, tensorflow).
+Most deep learning models are not coded from scratch and depend on external libraries (e.g. pytorch, tensorflow).
 With isquare.ai, all requirements are handled by a Dockerfile, which is basically a set of instructions which sets up an environment.
 If you’re new to Docker, check the [documentation](https://docs.docker.com/engine/reference/builder/).
 We need to create a file containing Docker instructions (usually called Dockerfile):
 ```dockerfile
 FROM alpineintuition/archipel-base-cpu:latest